Star Trek uniforms: Star Trek: The Next Generation

 In the show's early seasons the uniforms were one-piece jumpsuits made of Spandex, and sized slightly too small so that they would be stretched when worn and provide a smooth appearance.
 But the cast members hated the uniform's painfully tight fit and lack of pockets, and after Patrick Stewart's chiropractor warned that they risked permanent injury, the actors persuaded the costumers to gradually replace them with wool uniforms.
-The wool uniforms, which most main cast members wear from the third season onward, are two-piece (tunic and pants) designs that lack colored piping on the shoulders and edges of the pant leg cuffs and have a raised collar.
+The wool uniforms, which most main cast members wear from the third season onward, are two-piece (tunic and pants) designs for male crew members and single-piece for female crew members, that lack colored piping on the shoulders and edges of the pant leg cuffs and have a raised collar.
 The collar of the tunic has a colored piping similar to that of the original diamond-shaped shoulder piping.
 The spandex uniforms continued to make appearances throughout TNG, usually worn by extras in various scenes.
 These were later altered to lack the piping on the shoulders and trouser hems and include a raised collar as a cost-cutting measure.

 Admirals wore numerous different uniform variations in the early years of TNG; a final design was settled on for all admirals in the sixth season onwards, featuring a jacket with gold piping along a centered front closure, and rank pips (indicating the number of "stars"), in gold squares on either side of the collar.

 The TNG dress uniform, which continued to be used in Deep Space Nine and Voyager, is a colored wraparound robe-like coat of a solid division color, save for black shoulders.
 The edges of the coats are piped in silver for field officers and in gold for flag officers.
 For the first few seasons of TNG, this coat was knee-length and had piping all around the edge; in later seasons, as well as DS9 and Voyager, the coat was shortened to just above the thighs, and the piping was removed from the side.